 118 Complete Wilderness Explorers

-Walt Disney World offers several free interactive games within the parks.
-Wilderness Explorers is a scavenger hunt in which guests earn badges for completing activities inside the Animal Kingdom.
-The games are loosely based on the film Up!
+Wilderness Explorers is a free scavenger hunt where guests earn badges for completing activities inside the Animal Kingdom.
 Examples of badges you can earn include:

 - Veterinary Badge – Help diagnose a sea turtle’s health issue